Ports To Expose

 labels:

-Multiple ports — pick the one humans use, drop the rest
+Multiple ports — pick the one humans use

-If a Compose service publishes multiple ports (e.g. main HTTP + metrics), only one can be public-facing per fibe.gg/expose label.
-For metrics/admin on a different port, split into two services if they really need separate routing, or omit the extra port entirely (it's reachable inside the Compose network without ports:).
+If a Compose service publishes multiple ports (e.g. main HTTP + metrics), only one can be public-facing per fibe.gg/port label.
+For metrics/admin on a different port, split into two services if they really need separate routing, or omit the extra routed label entirely (it's reachable inside the Compose network without public exposure).
+Local-only ports: can remain; Fibe strips them by default.

 # BEFORE